ualibweb/ILLiadLive/README.md

 - `EditArticleRequest.html` - the source code file for the edit version of the Copy/Doc Delivery - Copy forms
 - `LoanRequest.html` - the source code file for the Loan/Doc Delivery - Loan forms
 - `EditLoanRequest.html` - the source code file for the edit version of the Loan/Doc Delivery - Loan forms
 - `include_article_request_fields.html` - contains form fields for the Copy/Doc Delivery - Copy forms.
-This file gets included in `ArticleRequest.html` and `EditArticleRequest.html` using #INCLUDE
+This file gets included in `ArticleRequest.html` using #INCLUDE
 - `include_loan_request_fields.html` - contains form fields for the Loan/Doc Delivery - Loan forms.
-This file gets included in `LoanRequest.html` and `EditLoanRequest.html` using #INCLUDE
+This file gets included in `LoanRequest.html` using #INCLUDE
+- `include_edit_article_request_fields.html` - contains form fields for `EditArticleRequest.html`
+- `include_edit_loan_request_fields.html` - contains form fields for `EditLoanRequest.html`
 - `include_head.html` - is typically included using #INCLUDE in the head tag of other HTML files.
 It imports various css and javascript files
 - `include_request_buttons.html` - contains the action buttons for the various forms
 - `include_request_cited.html` - contains the HTML for the "Where did you learn about this item?" section in the forms

+## Filling in form fields
+Some form fields are automatically filled in as soon as they appear on the page.
+This is done using the #PARAM DLL tag or with custom javascript.
+The main Javascript file handling this is `js/parse_field_values_from_url.js`.
+For the custom javascript, the field values are usually derived from the URL query parameters.
+Below is a list of query parameter keys and their corresponding field value:

+- `callno`, `callnumber` => "Call Number" field
+- `atitile` => "Article or Chapter Title" field
+- `title` => "Title (Journal, Book, Conference Proceedings, Anthology)" field
+- `aulast` => the "Author/Editors" field on the Physical Item Request form, the "Article or Chapter Author" on the Scan Request form